cogitovirus/cogitovirus.com/content/posts/20230320-open-source-data-stack-poc/index.md

 ![Dagster UI](dagster_ui.PNG)

-You can materialize all assets, drop a new modified file and setup a schedule to kick off a run, or break something intentially and see how dagster deals with errors.
+You can materialize all assets, drop a new modified file and setup a schedule to kick off a run, or break something intentionally and see how Dagster deals with errors.

 One last thing to do after the successful run is to manually query and inspect if our tables were created in BigQuery.